gigya/cdc-starter-kit/README.md

 ## Additional Gigya Links

-Please follow this [link](docs/links.md) to find more related SAP Customer Data Cloud documentation.
+Please follow this [link](docs/links.md) to find more related SAP Customer Data Cloud documentation about the configuration / enhacement of this site.

 ## Browser support